furukawa-laboratory/demo-visual-analytics-set-data/README.md

 ## Getting started
 Please build the Python environment satisfies the requirements in the `pyproject.toml`.
 If you use poetry, run `poetry install`.
-In addition, please make `tkinter` available in the Python environment.
-This is because the visualization implemented by matplotlib works only when backend is set to `TkAgg`.
+In addition, please make `tkinter` available in the Python environment because the visualization implemented by matplotlib works only when backend is set to `TkAgg`.

 ## Interactive visualization